graph-thinking/GraphThinkingJourney/initiationGraphThinking/graphTheory/glossary.md

 *  A Graph with only 1 Vertex is a Trivial graph
 *  Edges are Adjacent if they have a common vertex.
 Vertices are Adjacent if they have a common edge
 *  By convention, we count a loop twice and parallel edges contribute separately
-* A Walk is Open if the initial and final vertices are different.
-A Walk is Closed if the initial and final vertices are the same

 # Graph Properties